breina2k/CART253/frogfrogfrog/README.md

 Press mouse of keypad to launch tongue and catch all three items Avoid bombs or else evil frog wins

+## Additions

+-Counter
+-Start screen
+-Win/Lose screens
+-2 different sets of items to catch (wizard items/bombs) -Randomized wizard items that appear one at a time -Reset game function
+-Visuals

 ## Credits

 This project uses [p5.js](https://p5js.org).